stevecalla/integral-solutions-dev/README.md

 ## Description

-Enterprise application built for Integral Solutions office furniture moving Company.
+MERN app with customer-facing website and employee portal for a furniture installation business.

 ## Usage